hmrc/agents-external-stubs/README.md

 Response | Description
 ---|---
-202| when user accepted, `Location` header contains link to get the entity 409| when user cannot be updated because of a unique constraint violation 404| when `userId` not found
+202| when user accepted, `Location` header contains link to get the entity 400| when user payload has not passed validation
+404| when `userId` not found
+409| when user cannot be updated because of a unique constraint violation

 #### POST /agents-external-stubs/users/
 Create a new user. (_requires valid bearer token_)